sarahciston/codingcare/posts/interviews.md

 It's like actually a fun book, but in it it has this huge.

 00:46:01.000 --> 00:46:10.000
-It's not the only book on my bookshelf that's obsessed with this, but I don't know why, but like I feel like I'm just seeing in the narrative law about like Sumerian language
+It's not the only book on my bookshelf that's obsessed with this, but I don't know why, but like I feel like I'm just seeing in the narrative law about like Sumerian language and Samarian that they like.

-00:46:10.000 --> 00:46:14.000
-and Samarian that they like.
 It was kind of maybe the birth of human consciousness.

-00:46:14.000 --> 00:46:22.000
 So they had a radically different human consciousness, but they would kind of like, keep all of their writing in a certain temple.

-00:46:22.000 --> 00:46:33.000
-And suppose you were to become a bread maker, you would go to the Temple either like priestess or priest, would like, give you the programmatic instructions for like how to do bread. so like the whole society was
+And suppose you were to become a bread maker, you would go to the Temple either like priestess or priest, would like, give you the programmatic instructions for like how to do bread. so like the whole society was codified and edited from that temple and everyone would just follow these writings, and that's how society would keep going.

-00:46:33.000 --> 00:46:39.000
-codified and edited from that temple and everyone would just follow these writings, and that's how society would keep going.

-00:46:39.000 --> 00:46:44.000
-I think there's some like inkin civilizations. but they would like this exists in a lot of things.
+I think there's some like Incan civilizations. but they would like, this exists in a lot of things.
 So what I would look for in a manifesto is maybe a practical guide to setting it up.
 The values.
-And you know, these things could shift based on the circumstance, because I imagine there could be like a creative code collective in, like, Austin, Texas, with very very different values and aims and and people working on different stuff but still people benefiting from a lot of the same weird <<WHA?>> it that we would do so. that's such an interesting question, though.
+And you know, these things could shift based on the circumstance, because **I imagine there could be like a creative code collective in, like, Austin, Texas, with very very different values and aims and and people working on different stuff but still people benefiting from a lot of the same weird <<WHA?>> it that we would do** so. that's such an interesting question, though.

 >Yeah, I mean so I agree.
 So right now, the structure is there's a manifesto and a practical guide.
 But they're kind of blurring because the practical guide is like we bring snacks.
 We you know it is, kind of like the ritual but it's also like there's a lot of values just so stuff in the practical guide, and it's very loose like our structure. they're very embedded in one another and I do wonder like could could there be a a wyoming right wing code collective that's like we are a you know. gray hat, red hat, hacker, I mean I don't know like so like one thing is like you could emphasize radical openness right That's something that you know I could imagine I don't know.